-As of March 31, 2008, our deferred tax assets are related to net operating losses of the holding company that would apply to United States income taxes, and net operating losses and temporary differences between accounting and tax bases for our China-based subsidiaries and VIEs.
+As of June 30, 2008, our deferred tax assets are related to net operating losses of the holding company that would apply to United States income taxes, and net operating losses and temporary differences between accounting and tax bases for our China-based subsidiaries and VIEs.
 As substantially all of our income is earned in China, and we do not intend in the foreseeable future to repatriate this income to the United States where it would be taxable, it is more likely than not that deferred tax assets resulting from the net operating losses of the holding company will not be realized.
 We have recorded a valuation allowance against our gross deferred tax assets in order to reduce our deferred tax assets to the amount that is more likely than not to be realized.
-If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets that twould increase income for the period when those events occurred.
-If events were to occur in the future that would require us to realize less of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the valuation allowance against deferred tax assets that would decrease income for the period when those events occurred.
+If events were to occur in the future that would allow us to realize more of our deferred tax assets than the presently recorded net amount, an adjustment would be made to the deferred tax assets that would increase income for the period when those events occurred.
+If events were to occur in the future that would require us to realize less of our deferred tax assets than the presently recorded net amount, an adjustment would decrease income for the period determent amount, an adjustment would be made to the valuation allowance against deferred tax assets that would decrease income for the period when those events occurred.